ashutosh7i/Event_Notification_System-GSDC-AITR/README.md

 17.code to replace #@ with user email.-done
 18.Adding data and time in place of DATATIME.-done
 # as of now , the mailer works great, username and email gets seperated, gets correctly replaced , everything working as expected.-git push
+01:26PM 16/08/2022
+19 updated format.txt to format.html, so it can be displayed nicely in email.
+20 used new service form smtp.
+21 create to take subject in a form store in subject, subject.txt
+22. done , checked creating a release link and submitting.